MattPinder/MastersProject/README.md

 N50 read length from raw data often gives a ballpark figure for a suitable seed read length, so will run assembly jobs for _1 and _3 at 16k SRL (16512 and 16513 respectively).

+### Status:
+* pb_359_1 - Attempting an assembly at 16k SRL to try and get less than 9 polished contigs
+* pb_359_2 - After blastx analysis, appears to belong to the genus Roseovarius
+ * Consistent with prediction in 00_data/pb_359 readme
+ * Second-longest contig matches well to the longest; shortest contig matches to neither...
+* pb_359_3 - Attempting an assembly at 16k SRL to try and get less than 5 polished contigs
+* pb_359_4 - Potentially identified; see yesterday's status
+* pb_359_5 - As 15k SRL resulted in persistent failure, yet 18k continues to work,
+attempting with 16k to see if this gives any results
+* pb_359_6 - ???
+* pb_359_7 - All four contigs match well to each other when blastn-ed to themselves; new approach needed in assembly...?
+* pb_359_8 - Potentially identified; see yesterday's status

+Started a pb_359_6-5000 job (16514) to see whether going any lower will yield a better result thank 9 polished contigs.
+At the same time, will run a blastx analysis (5% and 10%) on one of the other pb_359_6 jobs (16496) just in case the number of contigs really won't go any lower.
+Rerunning previous self-blasts (_2 and _7) for .xml output

+__Tomorrow - check up on FALCON__

+Extract some matched regions in multi-contig samples and blast for identity

+2x _6 jobs running
+5 assembly jobs running